-The RSPCA is governed by a ruling Council of elected trustees who are responsible for ensuring the Society is effectively managed and meets its charitable objectives.
+We're governed by a ruling council of elected trustees who are responsible for ensuring the Society is effectively managed and meets its charitable objectives.

 Day-to-day leadership of the organisation is undertaken by an executive team, lead by the Chief Executive.